 Regional Sources of Clean Water

-- Palmerston North – Massey is unfluoridated.
-New tap for Palmerston North!
-The tap is installed on the eastern side of the yellow building closest to the Papaioea Park entrance on Featherston Street.
+• Palmerston North – Massey, Bunnythorpe and Longburn are not fluoridated.
+There is also a fluoride and chlorine free tap installed on the eastern side of the yellow building closest to the Papaioea Park entrance on Featherston Street.
+See Palmerston North city council page for more info.

-- Kapiti, Paekakariki and Otaki are both non-fluoridated.
-The council has put in a public tap in Paekakariki where people can collect fluoridation-free water.
+• Kapiti, Paekakariki and Otaki are both non-fluoridated.
+The council has put in a public tap in Paekakariki where people can collect fluoride-free water.

 Mineral / Spring Water – Bottled / Tank refills